 - satisfy tests as to its trading activities;

 - satisfy the test regarding 250 employees.

-An EMI option cannot be granted over shares in a company which is either a 51% subsidiary or under the control of another company (or of another company and any other person connected with that other company) without being a 51% subsidiary.
+An EMI option cannot be granted over shares in a company which is under the control of another company.

-Also there must be no arrangements in place by virtue of which the company could become a 51% subsidiary or come under the control of another company e.g. via convertible loan notes
+Also there can be no arrangements in place which result in the company coming under the control of another company e.g. convertible loan notes

 If the company has subsidiaries, then every subsidiary must be a “qualifying subsidiary”.
 For EMI purposes, a subsidiary is any company which the company controls, either on its own or with a connected person.